rajdee/redux-in-russian/docs/recipes/ReducingBoilerplate.md

 });
 ```

-you might write an action creator in a separate file, and import it from your component:
+You might write an action creator in a separate file, and import it from your component:

 #### `actionCreators.js`